-- Your analysis needs to be robust, so Inpharmation apply a pharma-specific conjoint analysis methodology which can achieve up to a 47% reduction in relative forecast error vs. traditional discrete choice-based conjoint analysis.*
+- Your analysis needs to be robust, so Inpharmation applies a pharma-specific conjoint analysis methodology that can achieve up to a 47% reduction in relative forecast error vs. traditional discrete choice-based conjoint analysis.*

-- Respondents can be difficult to survey or low in number, so Inpharmation apply a pharma-specific conjoint analysis methodology which can achieve standard errors of <5% with only 20 respondents.**
+- Respondents can be difficult to survey or low in number, so Inpharmation applies a pharma-specific conjoint analysis methodology that can achieve standard errors of <5% with only 20 respondents.**

-- The answer to research questions frequently involves researching many market segments, so Inpharmation applies a pharma-specific conjoint analysis methodology with efficient powering which means you can probe more market segments in your research window.
+- The answer to research questions frequently involves researching many market segments, so Inpharmation applies a pharma-specific conjoint analysis methodology with efficient powering, that means you can probe more market segments in your research window.

 *Reduction in relative forecast error for pharma-specific conjoint (n=20) vs. best choice-based conjoint method (n=40).